Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Appendix

 For the purposes of evaluation, we again adapt the detection scoring prompting strategy of \cite{paulo_automatically_2024}, using prompts of the form: \begin{quote}

 \end{quote} where \texttt{description} is an autointerp description being evaluated and \texttt{text} is a text sample being analyzed for the presence of the relevant feature.
-We again use the open-source reasoning model GPT-OSS 20B \citep{openai2025gptoss120bgptoss20bmodel} to perform evaluations; GPT-OSS 20B's reasoning effort is set to ``low.''
+We use the open-source model Gemma 4 31B to perform evaluations, for the sake of reproducibility and cost effectiveness.